The Business Studies department is a successful, innovative and popular department, with four groups in each year of the Sixth Form.

 - develop an understanding of the importance of innovation in a business environment.

-In the past students have been involved locally in the Business of Farming Day, have visited Kettle Foods production process and participated in the Perse Enterprise Conference.
+In the past students have been involved locally in the Business of Farming Day, have visited Kettle Foods production process and previously participated in the Perse Enterprise Conference and currently are running Gresham’s Enterprise to create products for the School Shop.